versionone/VersionOne.AppCatalog.Web/TECHNICAL.md

 ## Front-end

-* Let's GET into the AngularJS world
+* GET into the AngularJS world
  * AngularJS mini tutorial
  * The simplest app that could possibly work works better than you'd think
  * AngularJS HTML app template